sahithyasridhar/fa18-523-65/paper/paper.md

 can be either a noun or a verb depending on context of sentence [@www-sasnlp].

 It is well known [@www-sasnlp] that quite a bit of information which exists out in our world is very unstructured.
-The challenge is be to make a computer understand this and extract data from it.
+The challenge is to make a computer understand this and extract data from it.
 Humans have been writing down things for thousands of years but computers cannot yet truly understand the language as we do.
 The trick is to break down the process of understanding English into smaller chunks and understanding